Severe Summer Weather Threats

 Many threats are associated with thunderstorms.
 Under certain conditions, rainfall from thunderstorms causes flash flooding, killing more people each year than hurricanes, tornadoes or lightning.
 Lightning causes fires around the world each year, resulting in fatalities.
 Hail up to the size of softballs damages buildings.
 Wind gusts up to more than 120 mph knock down trees, power lines, and mobile homes.
 And tornadoes can destroy anything on their path.

 While the risk of flood damage varies from property to property, unexpected floods can happen anytime, anywhere.
-Summertime’s plethora of wild weather—including hurricanes, thunderstorms, and monsoons—make the season susceptible to floods.
+Summertime’s plethora of wild weather — including hurricanes, thunderstorms, and monsoons — makes the season susceptible to floods.

 Flooding is a temporary overflow of water onto land that is typically dry.
 Failing to evacuate flooded areas, entering flood waters, or remaining after a flood has passed can be deadly.
 Floods may: